CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

     turned on
   - Waypoint engine assert errors on desktop are removed

-New features:
+New features

   - Android settings lets user enter a user name override

 ### 3.440: 09/24/2016

-Bug fixes:
+Bug fixes

   - Changes to get SD backup working on more devices

 ### 3.438: 09/18/2016

-Bug fixes:
+Bug fixes

   - Changes to get SD backup working on more devices

 ### 3.437: 09/17/2016

-Bug fixes:
+Bug fixes

   - SD card backup for Android

-New features:
+New features

   - Add more math functions to the parser: sin, cos, tan, ceil, floor, log, sqrt, etc.